ankowals/saf/README.md

 	2 Install it
 	3 Go to installation directory by default C:\ProgramFiles (x86)\Jenkins and edit jenkins.xml file

-		search "--httpPort=8080" and replace the "8083" with the new port number that you wish to use
+		search "--httpPort=8080" and replace the "8080" with the new port number that you wish to use, for example 8083

 	4 Restart Jenkins service